jgum63/readMe_JGum/README.md

-# planets
+# Planets

   ##Project description
-  asl;dfasdfa
+  Provides students with information about the planets

   ### Installation
-  asdfasfdad
+  Not Applicable

   ### Usage
-  asdfasfda
+  For students who wish to learn about the solar system

   ### License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)